Ypertex/blog/content/articles/advertise-subnet-with-opnsense-arp/index.md

 {{<note class="alert-warning">}}
 ##### <i class="las la-bell"></i> Reminder

-OPNsense automatically adds the DMZ subnet to its NAT, so don’t forget to remove it manually.
+OPNsense automatically adds the DMZ subnet to its NAT rules, so don’t forget to remove it manually.
 In this case, it was translating the public subnet ``x.x.129.216/29`` to the public IP ``x.x.129.210``—which of course doesn’t make any sense whatsoever.
 It might work in the outbound direction, but your DMZ can’t be reached from the outside, rendering the DMZ useless.
 {{</note>}}